Leszek Kołakowski

 Leszek Kołakowski (/ˌkɒləˈkɒfski/; [ˈlɛʂɛk kɔwaˈkɔfskʲi]; 23 October 1927 – 17 July 2009) was a Polish philosopher and historian of ideas.
-He is best known for his critical analyses of Marxist thought, such as in his three-volume history of Marxist philosophy Main Currents of Marxism (1976).
+He is best known for his critical analysis of Marxist thought, as in his three-volume history of Marxist philosophy Main Currents of Marxism (1976).
 In his later work, Kołakowski increasingly focused on religious questions.
 In his 1986 Jefferson Lecture, he asserted that "we learn history not in order to know how to behave or how to succeed, but to know who we are".

-Due to his criticism of Marxism and of the Communist state system, Kołakowski was effectively exiled from Poland in 1968.
-He spent most of the remainder of his career at All Souls College, Oxford.
-Despite being in exile, Kołakowski was a major inspiration for the Solidarity movement that flourished in Poland in the 1980s and helped bring about the collapse of the Soviet Union, leading to his being described by Bronisław Geremek as the "awakener of human hopes".
-He was awarded both the MacArthur Fellowship and Erasmus Prize in 1983, the 2003 Kluge Prize, and the 2007 Jerusalem Prize.
+Owing to his criticism of Marxism and of the Communist state system, Kołakowski was effectively exiled from Poland in 1968.
+He spent most of the remainder of his career at the University of Oxford, as a Fellow of All Souls College.
+Despite being in exile, Kołakowski was a major inspiration to the Solidarity movement which flourished in Poland in the 1980s and is credited by some as having helped bring about the collapse of the Soviet Union.
+Bronisław Geremek dubbed him as the "awakener of human hopes".
+Among many awards, he was a laureate of the MacArthur Fellowship and Erasmus Prize in 1983, the 2003 Kluge Prize, and in 2007, the Jerusalem Prize.

-Biography
+Life and career

+Early life and education

 Kołakowski was born in Radom, Poland.
-He could not obtain formal schooling during the German occupation of Poland (1939–1945) in World War II, but he read books and took occasional private lessons, passing his school-leaving examinations as an external student in the underground school system.
-After the war, he studied philosophy at both University of Lodz and University of Warsaw, the latter of which he completed a doctorate at in 1953, focusing on Spinoza from a Marxist viewpoint.
+His secondary schooling during the German occupation of Poland (1939–1945) in World War II, would have been truncated and supplied by alternative means, known as "komplety" in Polish, in the form of occasional private lessons, and supplemented by personal reading.
+He passed his school-leaving examinations as an external student in the underground school system.
+After the war, he studied philosophy at the University of Łódź followed by the University of Warsaw, where he completed a doctorate in 1953 under the supervision of Adam Schaff, with a treatise on Spinoza from a Marxist viewpoint.
 He served as a professor and chair of Warsaw University's department of History of Philosophy from 1959 to 1968.